UpendoNFT/UpendoNFT/README.md

 - 👋 Hi, I’m @UpendoNFT
 - 👀 I’m interested in ...
-NFT,s Web3, VR, Metaverse, Oculus, DAO, Hula Hopping, Gardening, Project Management .......
+NFT,s Web3, VR, Metaverse, Oculus, DAO, Hula Hopping, Gardening, Project Management & so much more .......
-- 🌱 I’m currently learning ...ABout NFTs
+- 🌱 I’m currently learning ...About NFTs
 - 💞️ I’m looking to collaborate on ...NFTs
 - 📫 How to reach me ...https://twitter.com/UpendoNFT